+Assessment

+Children's progress is carefully monitored all the way through the school.
+Regular assessments are carried out in a variety of ways.
+In Reception the children are assessed against the Early Learning Goals that make up the Foundation Stage Assessment Profile.

+Each term the teachers assess the children.
+These assessments are sometimes short tests, observations or assessment activities.
+These are recorded and progress is monitored to ensure that future learning activities are planned to meet the children's needs.

 Charging and Remissions Policy

 Visits and field studies form an important part of our curriculum.

 The Governors have adopted the East Sussex County Council's policy regarding Charging and Remissions in connection with educational visits.
 (A copy of this policy is available for inspection in the school and on our website).

 We are not permitted to charge for transport and admission costs, however, as a small school we could not possibly afford to pay for such costs out of school funds.
 We therefore rely on voluntary parental contributions to make up the cost of the trip, whether it is residential or non-residential.

 With regard to residential visits, parents will, except in cases of genuine financial hardship, be expected to pay for their child's accommodation.

 Complaints Procedure

 We hope that most concerns will be settled by informal discussion within the school.

 However the 1988 Education Act requires us to give you information about how to make formal complaints (to the governing body or to the L.A.)
 A document outlining the procedure is available from the office and on the school website.

+Heathfield Area Schools partnership (HASP)

+Schools in the Heathfield area work together to enhance the learning opportunities for their children and young people.
+This is achieved via the Heathfield Area Schools Partnership (HASP).
+The schools involved recognise the importance of working together to build a secure framework in which children and young people are encouraged to respond positively and confidently to appropriate educational challenges and experiences.

 Results of National Curriculum Assessment

 The results are for Teacher Assessment and Standard Assessment Tasks (SATs).
 They provide comparative information about the levels of attainment of pupils both nationally and at Dallington School at the end of Key Stage 1 and Key Stage 2.

 At the end of Key Stage 1, a child who has achieved a Level 1 is working towards targets set to challenge typical 7 year olds, a Level 2 has achieved those targets and a Level 3 has exceeded the targets for the age group.
 At the end of Key Stage 2, the standards at Level 4 have been set to challenge typical 11 year olds.

 Dallington CEP School Results

-No data is available for the year 2019/20 as the school was closed due to COVID -19

-End of Key Stage 1 teacher assessments 2018/19
+End of Key Stage 1 teacher assessments 2021/22

 This was a cohort of 18 children

-At age related expectations Exceeding expectations
+At age related expectations

-School National School National
+School National

-Reading 94.4% 74.9% 33.3% 25%

-Writing 88.9% 69.2% 22.2% 14.8%

-Mathematics 88.9% 75.6% 27.8% 21.7%
+Reading 78% 68%

+Writing 61% 59%

+Mathematics 89% 70%

-End of Key Stage 2 Results 2018/19
+End of Key Stage 2 Results 2021/22

 This was a cohort of 15 children

-At age related expectations Exceeding expectations
+At age related expectations

-School National School National
+School National

-English 86.7% 73.2% 6.7% 26.9%

-Maths 73.3% 78.7% 0% 20.1%
+English 73% 74%

+Maths 60% 69%

-English and Maths Combined 73.3% 78.7% 6.7% 26.6%
+English and Maths Combined 60% 59%